- Location: Garramilla/Darwin

 Vision – We lead change and environmental empowerment using innovation, creativity, and courage.

-EDO particularly encourages applications from Aboriginal and Torres Strait Islander peoples, Pacific Island peoples, those from culturally and linguistically diverse backgrounds, workers of all ages, people with disability, and people who identify as LGBTQIA+.
+EDO welcome applications from Aboriginal and Torres Strait Islander people, those from culturally and linguistically diverse backgrounds, workers of all ages, people with disability and people who identify as LGBTQIA+.

 Applications must include a CV and a letter that clearly addresses each of the selection criteria.